 Research & Inventions

-Diallo has written books on management theory, humor, new-age poetry and quantum physics and has conducted research on the works of Socrates, Da Vinci, Einstein and Rumi.
-He is the author of the upcoming book The Blueprint: A Framework for Venture Builders, and the author of the critically-acclaimed essays How Venture Builders Are Changing the Startup Model; Mind And Hand: MIT And The Pursuit Of African Entrepreneurship; and Democratizing The Publishing Industry: Introducing A New Business Model for Authors and Publishers.
+Diallo has written books on entrepreneurship, humor, Persian poetry, Afrofuturism, urban fiction and quantum physics and has conducted research on the works of Socrates, Da Vinci, Einstein, and Rumi.
+He is the author of the upcoming book The Blueprint: A Framework for Venture Builders, and the author of the essays How Venture Builders Are Changing the Startup Model; Mind And Hand: MIT And The Pursuit Of African Entrepreneurship; and Democratizing The Publishing Industry: Introducing A New Business Model for Authors and Publishers.
 He is a contributor at VentureBeat, Silicon Valley’s leading tech publication.

 Academics and Leisure